Automorphism-Induced Entanglement Bounds in Many-Body Systems: Examples

-with dimension $ d(G)$, is the degeneracy of the ground state.
-The two examples are chosen to illustrate the complementaryregimes: $C_n$ even, where the general bound is tight and the new bound is not useful; and $K_n$ even, where the new bound is exponentially tighter than the general bound and nearly matches the exact value.
+with degeneracy $d$.
+The two examples are chosen to illustrate complementary regimes: $C_n$ ($n$ even), where Proposition~\ref{prop:general_bound} is tight and Theorem~\ref{thm:main} gives no improvement; and $K_n$ ($n$ even), where Theorem~\ref{thm:main} is exponentially tighter than Proposition~\ref{prop:general_bound} and nearly matches the exact value